yu2491/CV/README.md

 ## Hobbies

 I love most sports and enjoy watching major competitions, in particular female team sports.
-I currently play Tag Rugby in a local league every week and in 2012 I volunteered at the London Olympics, an experience I will never forget.
-I also have an active interest in climate change and equality particularly within the LGBT+ community and I enjoy problem solving games such as sudoku, lemmings and jigsaw puzzles.
+Covid allowing I play Tag Rugby in a local league every week and in 2012 I volunteered at the London Olympics, an experience I will never forget.
+I also have an active interest in equality particularly within the LGBT+ community.